INTERVIEW: Searching for Mothman, Grassman, Devil Dog on ‘Mountain Monsters’

 Many times Tice’s team confirms that the beast is nothing more than a black angus cow on a ridge somewhere.
 It’s not always an exciting creature at the end of the investigation.
 But isn’t believing more fun?
 Aren’t there lessons to be learned?

 “That’s what’s wrong with America now.
 When I was a child, everyone sat on the front porch and talked all night.
 Usually that would lead to ghost stories or beast stories, and those stories got passed on from generation to generation.
 And even in the hill people anymore, it seems like they’re always watching television or going to do this or going to do that.
 And that’s kind of a thing of the past. … There was always all kinds of scary stories being told when I was a pup.”

 On the inaugural season of Mountain Monsters, the team explores such legends as the Mothman, Wolfman and Devil Dog.
 The Mothman, in particular, is one mystery that Tice said is absolutely true.
 “Oh, yeah, I definitely believe in the Mothman,” he said.
 “No ands or buts about it.”

-At a recent get-together of local folk singers, a man went up to Tice and told him about three pipe-fitters located near Point Pleasant, W.V., where the legend of the Mothman has its strongest connections, who said they saw the creature land on top of a tower.
+At a recent get-together of local folk singers, a man went up to Tice and told him about three pipe-fitters who said they saw the creature land on top of a tower.
+The sighting was located near Point Pleasant, W.V., where the legend of the Mothman has its strongest connections.

 Another mystery is that enormous casting from a sasquatch-like beast in Ohio.
 Tice said the footprint was 16-17 inches long and 6-7 inches wide.
 “That’s the way I remember it,” he added.